misaochan/python-server-client/README.md

 ## client.py

-A command line program that asks for 5 values from the user:
+A command line program that takes 5 arguments:
 * Filename to be read from server
 * Filename under which received file is to be stored locally
 * IP address or hostname of server (localhost if client is run on same machine)